dcatkth/readinggroup/README.md

 # The Course Title
-Advanced Topics in Distributed Systems
+**Advanced Topics in Distributed Systems and Data Miningg** FID3008 Advanced Topics in Distributed Systems
+FID3018 Advanced Course in Data Mining and Analytics

 # The Course Content
 This course is a graduate reading course that will cover the advanced topics in distributed systems, including but not limited to distributed learning, gossip-based learning, graph neural networks, and large scale graph processing.
 Every participant should find their own relevant research papers, read and analyze their contributions, give a presentation on the material and actively contribute to the group discussions, as well as write a short report on the selected papers.